Upper bound of transient growth in accelerating and decelerating wall-driven flows using the Lyapunov method: Conclusions

 \section{Conclusions}

-We employ a Lyapunov‐based approach to certify a rigorous upper bound on transient energy growth and uniform stability in accelerating and decelerating wall-driven flows.
-By formulating the linearized Navier–Stokes equations as a time-varying system and constructing time-dependent Lyapunov functions, we derive the LMI whose solutions yield a tight upper bound that closely tracks transient growth obtained by singular value decomposition of the state-transition matrix.
+We employ a Lyapunov‐based approach to certify the uniform stability and obtain an upper bound on transient energy growth in accelerating and decelerating wall-driven flows.
+By formulating the linearized Navier–Stokes equations as a time-varying system and constructing time-dependent Lyapunov functions, we derive the LMI whose solutions yield an upper bound that closely tracks transient growth obtained by singular value decomposition of the state-transition matrix.
 Our Lyapunov approach captures the essential flow physics, showing that decelerating flows experience substantially larger transient growth than accelerating flows, primarily due to the Orr mechanism.
-The Lyapunov function certifies uniform stability and provides an invariant ellipsoid to effectively bound solution trajectories.
-In future work, we plan to extend this Lyapunov approach to input-output analysis and nonlinear analysis of time-varying shear flows.
+The Lyapunov function certifies uniform stability and provides an invariant set to effectively bound solution trajectories.
+In future work, we plan to \todo{employ this framework to explore wider parameter regimes ($k_x$ and $k_z$) and} extend this Lyapunov approach to input-output analysis and nonlinear analysis of \todo{stable and unstable time-varying shear flows}, see e.g., \cite{kochnev2025stability,wei2025nonlinear}.